Nea Koutali

-Nea Koutali (Νέα Κούταλη) is a municipal unit on the island of Lemnos, North Aegean, Greece.
+Nea Koutali (Νέα Κούταλη) is a village and a municipal unit on the island of Lemnos, North Aegean, Greece.
 Located in the south central portion of the island with a land area of 75.735 km2, it accounts for about 15.9% of the island's area, making it the smallest of the four municipal units on Lemnos.
-The seat of government is the village of Kontias, while its largest town is Nea Koutali.
+The village is the largest settlement in the municipal unit, though the seat of government is the village of Kontias.

 Subdivisions

 Nea Koutali is subdivided into the following communities with their constituent villages shown in brackets: